-Richard Taylor is as an official¬†operator¬†for HarpsCool, an independent music service specialising in the teaching of harmonica to children in UK Primary Education.
-HarpsCool uses the harmonica to make a positive difference to children’s lives.
+Richard Taylor is Managing Director of Harp Academy, an independent music service teaching harmonica to groups of children in Primary Education (KS1/KS2) in Sussex (UK).
+Harp Academy uses the harmonica to make a positive impact on children’s lives.

 Why learn harmonica?

-If you are a parent who would like to see harmonica taught in a local school, or indeed a teacher who would like to introduce harmonica into their school, drop us an email here at the Harp Surgery or visit the HarpsCool site and make contact with¬†Ben Hewlett.
+If you are a parent who would like their child to receive harmonica lessons at school, or indeed a teacher who would like to introduce harmonica into their school, send us an email here at the Harp Surgery.
+You can also visit the Harp Academy site for further information.

-Our teachers are trained in the HarpsCool teaching technique and follow carefully prescribed teaching guidelines.
-All have a¬†state teaching qualification or else are highly experienced in their field.
+Our teachers are trained in the Harp Academy teaching technique and follow carefully prescribed teaching guidelines.
+All have either a state teaching qualification or else are highly experienced in their field.
 Many are also professional performers.
-We continuously assess and monitor our team members, and everyone undergoes statutory background checks and carry public liablity insurance.
+We continuously assess and monitor our team members, and everyone undergoes statutory background checks and carries public liability insurance.

-In the event that a school is unable to facilitate daytime lessons, or student numbers do not warrant separate classes, HarpsCool also runs after school harmonica clubs where children come together to enjoy making music with the harmonica.
+In the event that a school is unable to facilitate daytime lessons, or student numbers do not warrant separate classes, Harp Academy also runs after school harmonica clubs where children come together to enjoy making music with the harmonica.
 These are usually run on School premises.